 WHIPLASH

-What Is Whiplash?
+What is Whiplash?

-Symptoms Of Whiplash
+Symptoms for Whiplash

-Common symptoms of whiplash include:
+Symptoms of whiplash may include:

 4. Neck Tenderness: The neck may be tender to the touch or palpation.
 The affected areas might feel sore or sensitive.

 6. Numbness or Tingling: In some cases, whiplash can cause sensations of numbness, tingling, or weakness in the arms or hands.
-This indicates possible nerve involvement or compression.

-Treatments For Whiplash
+Treatments for Whiplash

 Treatment for whiplash typically involves a combination of conservative measures, including: